wbrinkman/LiveLockPaper/README.md

 </p>

 ## TODO
-- [ ] Improve performance for high-res videos
+- [ ] Improve performance for high-res videos — in progress 🚧 (check out experimental branch)
-- [ ] Publish to extensions.gnome.org
 - [ ] ~~Per-monitor video selection~~ — not planned, single pipeline is used for performance

 ## Known Issues